The Sacrament of Holy Communion

 First Holy Communion - Spring 2026

-Sessions will run in the church on Tuesdays from 6pm and Saturdays from 4:15pm.
+Sessions will run on Tuesday's from 6pm and Saturday's from 4:15pm.
 The sessions will typically last between 30-45 minutes.
+All sessions are for children & their parents in will be held in the church.

 All First Communion updates will be available in our parish newsletter.